| Presentation by Pavlos Voskopoulosat the First AEKA Congress in Athens

 a segregating effect.
 Instead, we wish to see Macedonian as part of the

 curriculum in the Greek schools in regions where the language is spoken.
+In addition, concerning the policy of minorities toward neighboring

 countries, permit me to quote a friend who is in the same ideological